-- 7.1 Determining applications for registration (but subject to any policies or procedures established by the Council or the Education and Training Committee). - 7.2 Determining and administering the Council's employment procedures and processes. - 7.3 Arranging any insurance on behalf of the Council where either the value of the premium payable does not exceed £50,000 or the renewal premium payable does not exceed the previous premium by more than 10%. - 7.4 Tendering, awarding and varying contracts where, in relation to contracts for building, construction or engineering works, the estimated total value is less than £25,000 and in all other cases where the estimated total value is less than £1050,000. - 7.5 Approving the terms of any other agreement or transaction of a minor or urgent nature which, in the opinion of the Chief Executive, is in the best interests of the Council. - 7.6 Managing any property owned by the Council or in which the Council has an interest including the submission of planning and building consent applications.
+- 7.1 Determining applications for registration (but subject to any policies or procedures established by the Council or the Education and Training Committee). - 7.2 Determining and administering the Council's employment procedures and processes. - 7.3 Arranging any insurance on behalf of the Council where either the value of the premium payable does not exceed £50,000 or the renewal premium payable does not exceed the previous premium by more than 10%. - 7.4 Tendering, awarding and varying contracts where, in relation to contracts for building, construction or engineering works, the estimated total value is less than £25,000 and in all other cases where the estimated total value is less than £1050,000.
+The Chief Executive, with the approval of the Chair of the Council, may enter into contracts which exceed that limit (except in any case where the Council has resolved otherwise). - 7.5 Approving the terms of any other agreement or transaction of a minor or urgent nature which, in the opinion of the Chief Executive, is in the best interests of the Council. - 7.6 Managing any property owned by the Council or in which the Council has an interest including the submission of planning and building consent applications.